Drywood termite goes under the Latin name cryptotermes spp or incisitermes ssp.

 These termites also try to extract water from the feces so as to be able to conserve it.
 This means that the resulting fecal pellets are so distinct and they are referred to as frass.
 Usually, they will have a hexagonal appearance and can be around 1mm long.
-The termites usually kick the frass out of tunnels.
+The termites usually kick the frass out of damaged wood.
 When you see the moulds of the pellets, then you can be sure there is Drywood termite activity.
 Pellets can remain even after a colony dies out and this can make a homeowner think there is some activity currently.
 This is why a termite control professional should be called in so as to confirm whether or not there is any activity currently.

-In the USA alone, termites usually cause more than a billion dollar damages in the homes every year.
+In the USA alone, termites usually cause more than five billion dollar damages in the homes every year.
 Unlike the tornadoes, hurricanes and fires, termite damage is almost never covered under the homeowner insurance policies.
 There is also the under publication of the infestation of termites and this makes many of the home owners oblivious of the fact that preventive measures are quite necessary.

 Annual inspections can be really helpful in dealing with the problem.